dpedu2/sless/README.md

 Python 3 and `urwid` module.

-Having the `ujson` module - a faster version of the native json module - is recommended but not required.
+Having the `rapidjson` module - a faster version of the native json module - is recommended but not required.
+Alternatively, `ujson` will also be preferred over the built-in json module.

 Customize
 ---------